hipe/tmx/doc_test/doc/issues/005-the-recursion-algorithm.md

   - if that path "starts with" (in the way that we mean) `lib`, then OK, otherwise we don't know what to do and we are done.

+  - find the "counterpart directory" this way: from the current directory (`lib` to start), get a listing of its entries (i.e do a directory listing). (we use `glob` instead of `Dir#entries` partly so we don't have to much with '.' and '..').
+    (each of these is of course a separate filesystem hit.)

+      - if there are zero entries then we don't know what to do and we are done.

+      - if there is one entry, (see "when there is one entry" in code)

+      - otherwise (and there are multiple entries), result is in the next bullet:

-  - now, because we aren't going to assume the existence of any test files yet, we've got to find the "counterpart directory" this way: keep stepping down from the current directory into the only child directory (filesystem hits) while there is only one child entry. when there is not a child entry, check the assumption that there is a directory `foo-bizzle` and a corresponding entrypoint file `foo-bizzle.rb` right next to it. if there is not then we don't know what to do and we are done. if there is then the `foo-bizzle` directory is our counterpart directory and we are done.
+    we check the assumption that there is a directory `foo_bizzle` and a corresponding entrypoint file `foo_bizzle.rb` right next to it. if there is not then we don't know what to do and we are done. if there is then the `foo_bizzle` directory is our counterpart directory and we have found our target instance.